Holidays in Vierschach

-You are looking for tranquility, relaxation and nature and you would like to start skiing and hiking right on your doorstep?
+You are looking for tranquillity, relaxation and nature and you would like to start skiing and hiking right on your doorstep?
 Then let’s get to Vierschach at the foot of Mt.
-Helm!Localities in the region Accommodations Vierschach
+Helm!

 Vierschach nestles in mighty and legendary mountains with well-known names such as Haunold or Helm.
 So of course it is an ideal starting point for hikes, mountain tours and climbing adventures of every stripe.
-The Three Peaks, the most prominent and probably also most famous rock faces of the region, and the nature park Three Peaks-Sexten Dolomites are within the grasp, too.
+The Three Peaks, the most prominent and probably also most famous rock faces of the region, and the nature park Three Peaks are within the grasp, too.

 South Tyrol’s most beautiful church hill

 The first church on this site was consecrated already in 1212.
-The foundation walls and parts of early gothic frescoes are preserved to date.
-During the 15th century the building was converted in gothic style.
+The foundation walls and parts of early Gothic frescoes are preserved to date.
+During the 15th century the building was converted in Gothic style.
 At the end of the 20th century the church has been renovated, so that today it is an appealing building with decorative elements.